Gokuls-lab/WifiKit/README.md

 # WifiKit
-See your saved passwords on windows
+You can easily able to see the saved passwords on windows